symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Aggregate bonded
 ****************

-In case that it requires signatures from other participants but announced to the network, then the transaction is considered Aggregate **bonded**.
+In case that the transaction requires signatures from other participants, then the transaction is considered Aggregate **bonded**.

-.. note:: When sending an **aggregate bonded transaction**, an account should first send and get confirmed a Lock Funds Transaction for this aggregate with at least ``10`` XEM.
+.. note:: When sending an **aggregate bonded transaction**, an account must first send and get confirmed a Lock Funds Transaction for this aggregate with at least ``10`` XEM.

 Once an aggregate bonded is announced, it reaches partial state and notifies its status through WebSockets or HTTP API calls.